darklang/docs/README.md

 [![Ceasefire Now](https://badge.techforpalestine.org/ceasefire-now)](https://techforpalestine.org/learn-more)

-Welcome to the source for the [Darklang](https://darklang.com) documentation.<br>
+Welcome to the source for the [Darklang](https://darklang.com) documentation.

 Contribute your improvements as a pull request, or report problems in an issue.

-🌐 View the live docs on our documentation website: [https://darklang.com/docs](https://darklang.com/docs)
+View the live docs on our documentation website: [https://darklang.com/docs](https://darklang.com/docs)

 > Note:
 >